 Interest-bearing deposits with, or any debentures or bonds issued by, an authorised deposit-taking institution (as defined in the Banking Act 1959 (Cth)), but excluding subordinated debt obligations;

-A deposit with the New South Wales Treasury Corporation or investments in an Hour-Glass investment facility of the New South Wales Treasury Corporation, or both; and

 Debt securities issued by Authorised Deposit-taking Institutions.

+Publicly traded securities (financial products) as approved by Council

 All investment instruments (excluding short-term discount instruments) referred to above include both principal and investment income and must be denominated in Australian dollars.